dbrakman/cs322-traffic-proj/README.md

 # cs322-traffic-proj
-The GOATS team's semester project for A. Charlesworth's CS322 course at University of Richmond
+The GOATS team's semester project for A. Charlesworth's CMSC 322 course Software Engineering Practicum at University of Richmond

 Timeline:
  Mon, Oct.
 30: Recommended that members have committed classes Wed, Nov.
 2: In-class inspection of functional program Fri, Nov.
 4: Due: Assignment_Related_to_top_level_tester_for_traffic_simulation, 4:45pm.

+Stage_0
+ Apply style rules
+ Standardize intersection/lane processing order

+Stage_1
+ Lanes have a maximum capacity and a minimum number of time intervals for a car to traverse it.

+Stage_2
+ Intersections are roundabouts
+ Roundabouts have a quarter-length with a maximum capacity and a minimum number of time intervals for traversal.